 Win 1 of 34 Gift Cards in Chicago!

-Want access to meeting-only specials including an entry to win one of 34 gift cards?
+Want access to meeting-only specials including entry into winning 1 of 34 Gift Cards?

-To enter, simply text the word NASS to 33222 to be registered for your chance to win*!
+To enter, simply text NASS to 33222 to be registered for your chance to win!*

-*By entering this drawing through text, you agree to receive automated text messages from NASS (no more than 10 during the week of NASS' annual meetings, and no more than 1 per month following the meeting) regarding special offers and NASS membership.
+*By entering this drawing through text, you agree to receive automated text messages from NASS (no more than 10 during the week of the NASS Annual Meetings, and no more than 1 per month following the meeting) regarding special offers and NASS membership.
 Message and data rates may apply.
 Reply STOP to end.
 Entry via text is limited to United States phone numbers only and is not required for participation in the gift card drawing.
-For further options to enter, stop by the Member Services booth before Friday Sept.
-27th at noon CST.
+For further options to enter, stop by the Member Concierge booth before Friday at 12 PM CST.
 Offer available to attendees of the 2019 NASS Annual Meeting.
-Winner will be chosen on Friday at noon CST and will be notified via email that day.
-Prizes are non-transferable and must be picked up at the Member Services booth by Friday at 5:00 pm CST.
+Winners will be chosen twice daily and will be notified via email.
+Prizes are non-transferable and must be picked up at the Member Concierge booth by Friday at 3 PM CST.